ADC

 Notes:

-• Directly attaching a DNS profile with recursiveResolution ENABLED to the load balancing virtual server does not provide domain-specific recursive resolution.
+• Directly attaching a DNS profile with recursiveResolution ENABLED to the load balancing virtual server does not provide recursive resolution for any request.

 Enable DNS recursive resolution by using the GUI